vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 is elevated to its original source.
 8. The 'means' (upāya) are a door which allows the practitioner to

 enter the inner sanctum of Siva.
 This entrance or absorption is technically called aveśa.
 A bound being is limited and therefore devoid of freedom, thus a human being is incapable of conceiving its own real nature.
 When this limitation disappears by the 'means' (upāya), the state of identity with the Absolute that occurs is known as absorption (samāveśa).
-This absorption is fourfold: born of Sambhu or Siva (śāmbhava), born of Sakti (śākta), and born of anu (aṇava).
+This absorption is fourfold: born of śambhu or Siva (śāmbhava), born of Sakti (śākta), and born of anu (āṇava).
 The fourth type of samāveśa referred to in the text is the absorption brought about by anupaya.

 NOTES 217